Amzani/api-gateway-cli/README.md

 # API GATEWAY CLI

-The API Gateway CLI Toolbelt is a vendor agnostic tool that manage, provision any API Gateway platform including Kong, AWS API GW and Akamai.
+The API Gateway CLI is a vendor agnostic tool that manage, provision any API Gateway platform including Kong, AWS API GW and Akamai.

-The main motivations behind building such a tool are :
+The main motivations behind building this :

 - Support of your API First lifecycle
 - Reduce [LockInCost](https://martinfowler.com/bliki/LockInCost.html) to zero